1. Before you begin

 - Click Submit.
 Your review appears at the top of the list of reviews.

-- In Cloud Firestore, search the Add document pane for the document of the restaurant that you reviewed and select it.
+- In Cloud Firestore, search the Add document panel for the document of the restaurant that you reviewed and select it.

-- In the Start collection pane, select ratings.
+- In the Start collection panel, select ratings.

-- In the Add document pane, find the document for your review to verify that it was inserted as expected.
+- In the Add document panel, find the document for your review to verify that it was inserted as expected.

 9. Save user-uploaded files from the web app